balassy/MMM-RemoteTemperature/README.md

 {
   "temp": 27,
   "humidity": 30.4,
+  "battery": 100,
   "sensorId": "1"
 }
 ```

-The `temp` property value must be a `number`, and must contain the measured temperature.
+The `temp` property value is optional, must be a `number`, and must contain the measured temperature.
 It will be displayed on the mirror as is, without any conversion, appended by the `°` symbol.

 The `humidity` property value is optional, but if specified, it must be a number, and must contain the measured humidity represented in percentage.
+It will be displayed on the mirror as is, without any conversion, appended by the `%` symbol.

+The `battery` property value is optional, but if specified, it must be a number, and must contain the measured battery load represented in percentage.
 It will be displayed on the mirror as is, without any conversion, appended by the `%` symbol.

 The `sensorId` property must be a `string`, and can contain any value, but it is important that it must match the `sensorId` specified for the module in the configuration.
 It is used to determine which module should display the value, if the module is added multiple times to the mirror.
 It can also be used as an API key to ensure that only authorized sensors can update the mirror.